lizaodawn/IMMARKUS-wiki-clone/04-Annotating-Images.md

 **Figure 21.** Available Options for External Authorities

 As you fill in properties for the annotated entity, the external authority popup displays a search field and the authority service result page below it.

 Click the ↗ icon on the right side of the search field to open the current authority search in a new browser tab.

-The links to external authorities need to be copy-and-pasted in the relevant field of the schema.
+To add an id paste the relevant information from the external authority in the corresponding field of the schema.

 ![Screenshot (494)](https://github.com/rsimon/immarkus/assets/128056738/cbaf8a8d-f7f1-4c35-b1c0-d40803e49cd3)